maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 ![Terminal output of failing ava test](/images/2017-02-05/failing-test.png)

 ### Make our first test succeed
-So our test is failing – let's make it succeed.
+Now we have a failing test – let's make it succeed.

 ```js
 // lib/format-values.js